-a) On December 30, 2016, pursuant to the agreement between the Company and Star Mountain (the "Purchase Agreement"), the Company acquired 100% of the issued and outstanding shares of Balmat Holdings Corp. and its wholly owned subsidiary, St. Lawrence Zinc Company, LLC, which own the Empire State Mine.

-On or about March 12, 2018, the Company received a letter from legal counsel to SGS Acquisition Company Limited ("SGS") dated March 9, 2018.
-The letter states that in 2016 SGS filed an action in the US District Court for the District of Colorado against certain parties and Star Mountain.
+- a) On December 30, 2016, pursuant to an agreement between the Company and Star Mountain Resources, Inc., Northern Zinc, LLC, and certain other parties (the "Purchase Agreement"), the Company acquired from Northern Zinc 100% of the issued and outstanding shares of Balmat Holdings Corp. and its wholly owned subsidiary, St. Lawrence Zinc Company, LLC, which own the Empire State Mine. - On or about March 12, 2018, the Company received a letter from legal counsel to SGS Acquisition Company Limited ("SGS") dated March 9, 2018.
+The letter states that in 2016 SGS filed an action in the US District Court for the District of Colorado against certain parties including Star Mountain.
 The Company is not a named party in that case.
-SGS alleges the Company (a) has obligations to SGS under mutual indemnification provisions to Star Mountain for the breach of any representations, warranties or breaches of covenants under the Purchase Agreement and (b) failed to conduct its due diligence in connection with the Purchase agreement, which interfered with SGS's ability to recover from Star Mountain.
+SGS alleges the Company (a) has obligations to SGS under mutual indemnification provisions to Star Mountain for the breach of any representations, warranties or breaches of covenants under the Purchase Agreement and (b) failed to conduct its due diligence in connection with the Purchase Agreement, which allegedly interfered with SGS's ability to recover from Star Mountain.
 SGS is not a party to the Purchase Agreement.
 SGS states that "the net economic benefits lost to SGS resulting from Star Mountain's acts, and by extension, the Company, amount to approximately \$28,300."
-The Company believes these claims are wholly without merit.

-b) The acquisition obligation owing to Star Mountain remains outstanding pending the outcome of a claim brought against Star Mountain by Aviano Financial Group LLC ("Aviano").
+The Company believes these claims are wholly without merit. - b) The acquisition obligation owing to Star Mountain remains outstanding pending, among other things, the outcome of a claim brought against Star Mountain by Aviano Financial Group LLC ("Aviano").
 The Company received notice on October 10, 2017 that Aviano, a creditor of Star Mountain, intended to amend a pre-existing action initially filed in February 2017 in Colorado against Star Mountain to collect debts owing by Star Mountain to Aviano aggregating approximately \$800.
 The amended action of Aviano against Star Mountain was filed in the state of Colorado on October 12, 2017, adding claims for damages and a claim to set aside the conveyance of Empire State Mine by Star Mountain to the Company alleging that it was a fraudulent conveyance.
 In addition, the Aviano notice stated that it intends to file an analogous action in New York alleging fraudulent conveyance, naming Star Mountain and the Company as defendants.
-As at the date hereof, no litigation has been commenced by Aviano against the Company.
-Pursuant to the Purchase Agreement, Star Mountain has agreed to indemnify the Company against certain claims including the proposed action by Aviano against the Company.
-The Company believes that the claim of fraudulent conveyance is wholly without merit and Star Mountain believes the claim of fraudulent conveyance is wholly without merit and that it intends to against Aviano.
+While subsequent claims were filed by Aviano against Star Mountain, as at the date hereof, no litigation has been commenced by Aviano against the Company.
+Under the Purchase Agreement, Star Mountain agreed to indemnify the Company against certain claims including the proposed action by Aviano against the Company.
+The Company believes that the claim of fraudulent conveyance alleged by Aviano is wholly without merit and will defend against any action by Aviano if and when commenced.